 Intermediary Level: For people keen to understand the indigenous culture and traditions of the Scottish Highlands from its own point of view.
-No previous knowledge required, although familiarity with Scottish history and tradition and the Gaelic language will be beneficial to you.
+It is assumed that participants will be familiar with a basic framework of Scottish history as presented in the Introduction course.
+Knowledge of the Gaelic language will be beneficial but is not required.

 Deepen your understanding of and commitment to Scottish Highland heritage during the era of the “clan system,” including indigenous Gaelic understandings of human ecology and relationship to land.
 The course will engage with materials that implicitly and explicitly articulate the norms of Gaelic social structures, perceptions of landscape, and belief systems that relate to the human-land-preternatural symbiosis.

 This is not a Gaelic language class, but we will necessarily encounter and engage with Gaelic terms and texts, usually in English translation.

 This course will invite you to compare and contrast the values, beliefs and practices of anglo-modernity with these traditions and the implications of these differences.